 A classroom observation checklist is a tool used by school administrators to ensure that a positive and conducive learning environment is provided for the students.

-Here are the key areas to focus on when performing a classroom observation:
+Here are the key areas to check on when performing a classroom observation:

-Key areas to observe in a student observation are:
+Key areas to observe in student observations are:

 - Academic / Instructional Behaviors – This checks for the student’s working habits and organizational skills. (e.g Does the student work carefully and neatly?
 Does he/ she follow along with instructions and tasks?
 Is he/ she attentive to instructions and tasks?)

-- Social Behaviors – This refers to the interaction of the student with the people they’re surrounded with in school (including peers and adults). (e.g Is the student friendly and respectful towards adults and his/ her peers?
+- Social Behaviors – This refers to the interaction of the student with the people they’re surrounded within the school (including peers and adults). (e.g Is the student friendly and respectful towards adults and his/ her peers?
 Does he/ she interact appropriately with peers in an academic setting?)

 - General Behavior and Conduct – This area pertains to the student’s overall behavior. (e.g Does the student engage in disruptive behaviors in class?
 How is his/ her attention span?
 What about his/ her activity level?)

-What is iAuditor and how can I use it for Observation Checklists?
+What is iAuditor and How can I Use it for Classroom Observation Checklists?